1. Settings and environment

 Since the late 19th century, Lesvos had specialized in oil-soap production according to modern techniques and sold its products in the markets of Constantinople, the Asia Minor coastline and the cities of the Dead Sea.
 Soap production flourished on the island since 1875 to 1895; it was restrained since 1912 (Liberation).

+In order to make white and green soap, soap-factories of Lesvos used olive oil and seed-oil respectively, which were in abundance on the island.
 Typical soap-factory equipment, as we can also see nowadays in those extant in Perama, Plomari, etc., comprises of a soap-boiler (a cylindrical or conical boiler of thick sheet-irons) used for preparing the soap, a stirrer for blending soap with aromatic essences or powder and, finally, hand-presses that stamped it with the manufacturer’s trade name.
 The automatization of soap-factories in Lesvos began in the mid 1920s.
+The 1960s marked the great fall of soap sales worldwide, since detergents and liquid soap have prevailed ever since.

 (Maria Mavroeidi)